CoderCehinde/HTML-for-Friendly-Find/README.md

 # HTML-for-Friendly-Find
-MY HTML for my submission for the Congressional App Challenge
+MY HTML for my submission to the Congressional App Challenge This web app finds new, sustainable alternatives to single-use products and provides info on how much you save!